RobertFarzan/IMDb-Recommender-System-based-on-Twitter-Sentiment-Analysis/README.md

 #### 1. Open the [Recommender_System.ipynb](https://github.com/RobertFarzan/IMDb-Recommender-System-based-on-Twitter-Sentiment-Analysis/tree/main/Recommender_System.ipynb) notebook on your preferred environment (e.g. _Jupyter Notebook, Google Colab..._)
   > :rotating_light: Before making any changes you may have to run each cell in the notebook, otherwise you'll get a ton of errors.
 To do this, just press <kbd>Shift</kbd>+<kbd>Enter</kbd> on each cell before the one you are going to change.
 When you make the changes, follow the same advice.
-#### 2. Substitute the authentication keys with your credentials.
+#### 2. Replace the authentication keys with your credentials.
 Change the sample strings _consumer_key, consumer_secret, access_token and access_token_secret_ shown in the image with the keys you just got (and then run the cell).

   ![step2](https://user-images.githubusercontent.com/44211717/125357437-f1a21500-e367-11eb-9845-ea5c08355da3.png)
 #### 3. Having done that, you just have to change the user ID (in the variable _username_) with the Twitter user ID (the name after the @) you want your recommendations to come from, as shown in the image: